Intermittent Fasting | Side Effects | Fatigue | Headache | Diarrhea | Hunger

 In essence, intermittent fasting saves time and money, improves metabolism, and helps to reverse insulin resistance and even type 2 diabetes (Furmli et al. 20186).

-Since you know common intermittent fasting mistakes and their side effects, there’s no reason to be afraid of fasting.
+Since you know common intermittent fasting mistakes and their side effects, there’s no reason to fear fasting.
 It’s way simpler than any diet out there.

 Intermittent Fasting Side Effects FAQ

-Due to some beginner’s mistakes, intermittent fasting can cause side effects such as headaches or fatigue when not done correctly.
+Due to beginner’s mistakes, intermittent fasting can cause side effects such as headaches, cravings, diarrhea, constipation, or fatigue.

 What happens to your body when you fast for 16 hours?